costa-group/syrup-python/README.md

 been discussed in the previous section

 For instances, to analyze the smart contract [0x001385C23468Cb4614831aD9205F041Cf64A2958.sol](https://github.com/costa-group/syrup-python/blob/master/examples/tosem-benchmarks-a/0x001385C23468Cb4614831aD9205F041Cf64A2958.sol) using
-OptiMathSAT as SMT solver and the default configuration, you have to execute the following command:
+OptiMathSAT as SMT solver, the initial configuration with C<sub>N</sub> and a timeout of 5 seconds, you have to execute the following command:
 ```
-./syrup_full_execution.py -s
-examples/tosem-benchmarks-a/0x001385C23468Cb4614831aD9205F041Cf64A2958.sol
--storage -solver oms
+./syrup_full_execution.py -s examples/tosem-benchmarks-a/0x001385C23468Cb4614831aD9205F041Cf64A2958.sol -storage -solver oms -disable-default-encoding -pushed-once -tout 5
 ```

 ## How to reproduce the experiments presented in TOSEM